SiegeSailor/Smarty-Notebook/README.md

 # Smarty Notebook

-This repository contains Jupyter Notebooks that use the Smarty API for various common tasks.
+This repository contains Jupyter Notebooks that use the [Smarty Cloud API](https://www.smarty.com/docs/cloud) for various common tasks.
 Each notebook is designed to be self-contained and easy to use.

 - [x] [Fetch U.S. ZIP+4 Code by Address](https://github.dev/SiegeSailor/Smarty-Notebook/notebooks/fetch-us-zip4-by-address.ipynb)
 - [ ] Fetch International Postal Code by Address

-## Setting Up Local Environment
+## Setting Up a Local Environment

 Follow the steps below to set up your local environment for development.
 You can skip this section if you have other means of managing Python environments, such as GitHub Codespaces or Google Colab.